People at the digital legal lab

 Rachel Rietveld focuses on the intersection of law and technology, both in her practice and her research.
 She develops expert systems in order to make law more accessible.
 Her PhD research is on the potential and limitations of legal tech, ethical dilemmas and how to build a framework for the legal use of artificial intelligence.

-phd researcher in digital legal studies
+PhD researcher on digital legal studies

 Marcus Meyer